finos/perspective/docs/md/concepts.md

 }
 ```

-Because Perspective is built in multiple languages, data types must be
+Because Perspective is built in multiple languages, data types are
-expressible in the same way across different languages, both statically and
-dynamically typed.
+expressed with a common vocabulary of across all supported host languyages.

-_Strings_ are used to represent the data types supported by Perspective:
+These _String_ types are used to represent the data supported by Perspective:

 - `"integer"`: a 32-bit (or 64-bit depending on platform) integer
 - `"float"`: a 64-bit float
 - `"boolean"`: a boolean value of true or false
 - `"date"`: a date containing year, month, and day
-- `"datetime"`: a datetime containing year, month, day, hour, minute, second, and microsecond
+- `"datetime"`: a datetime containing year, month, day, hour, minute, second,
+  and microsecond
 - `"string"`: a unicode string without any character limits

-Implementations of these data types will differ slightly based on language and
-platform.
-For example, "integer" in Perspective's Javascript library will always
-be 32-bit, whereas an "integer" in Perspective's Python library is 32-bit in
-Python 2, and 64-bit in Python 3.

-Additionally, if a defined type system is provided (that differentiates between
-integers and floats, as well as date and datetimes), Perspective allows the
-usage of type instances in the place of strings, such as in Python:
+In supported languages e.g. Python, you may alternatively use native types:

 ```python
 from datetime import date, datetime